talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     BigDecimal applicationId = new BigDecimal(); // BigDecimal | Filter results by Application ID.
     String entityPath = "entityPath_example"; // String | Filter results on a case insensitive matching of the url path of the entity
     Integer userId = 56; // Integer | Filter results by user ID.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     Boolean withTotalResultSize = true; // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
     Integer managementKeyId = 56; // Integer | Filter results that match the given management key ID.
     Boolean includeOld = true; // Boolean | When this flag is set to false, the state without the change will not be returned.
 The default value is true. try {
-      InlineResponse20039 result = apiInstance.getChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, managementKeyId, includeOld);
+      InlineResponse20040 result = apiInstance.getChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, managementKeyId, includeOld);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getChanges");